Panorama Mountain Resort & Terrain

 Skiing A Powder Day At Panorama Mountain Resort

-Powder days are the best at Panorama.
-If Taynton Bowl is open, then head straight out there and enjoy.
-View of 1000 peaks and Stumbocks are always fantastic on a powder day.
-For intermediates you can lap the Champagne Express and then head over to the Sun Bowl area.
-Little Dipper is great pitch for skiing and riding the powder and is often overlooked on a powder day!
+Powder days are the best at Panorama Mountain Resort.
+If Taynton Bowl is open, for advanced riders, then head straight out there and enjoy.
+View of 1000 peaks and Stumbocks is always fantastic on a powder day.
+For intermediates, you can lap the Champagne Express and then head over to the Sun Bowl area.
+Little Dipper is a great pitch for skiing and riding the powder and is often overlooked on a powder day!

 All the runs are fantastic on a powder day.
 Expert skiers can try Wild Thing!